SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 Julia's read-evaluate-print loop (REPL).
 We thereby reach an interactivity far beyond a monolithic interface that is limited to the options provided.

-To be extendible and composable with new model components, SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017].
+To be extensible and composable with new model components, SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017].
 Every model component is defined as a new type.
 For example, to define a new way how to calculate